The mission of SoulStream is to nurture contemplative experience with Christ leading to inner freedom and loving service.

 Create a welcoming space for others without distinction.

-We covenant together to offer respect and blessing to all people – regardless of race, gender, religious beliefs or any other distinction – providing a safe place where the beauty and struggle of each person’s experience can be honoured and celebrated.
+We covenant together to offer respect and blessing to all people – regardless of race, gender, gender identity, sexual identity or orientation, religious beliefs or any other distinction – providing a safe place where the beauty and struggle of each person’s experience can be honoured and celebrated.

 Act with compassion for justice and peace within the whole of creation.